Deciding Which Birth Control Is Right for You

 - previously had a uterine perforation while having an IUD inserted

-- had a pelvic infection within the past three months
+- had a pelvic infection within the past 3 months

-- think you currently have a sexually transmitted disease (STD) or other infection
+- think you currently have a sexually transmitted infection (STI) or other infection

-Women with breast cancer or liver disease shouldn’t use the hormonal IUD.
+If you have breast cancer or liver disease, you should not use the hormonal IUD.

-Women who have never had a baby are more likely to experience the IUD moving out of place.
+People who have never given birth are more likely to experience the IUD moving out of place.
 This can increase the risk of pregnancy or perforated uterus.
-If the IUD can’t be repositioned properly, it may need to be removed.
+If a healthcare professional can’t reposition the IUD properly, it may need to be removed.

 You’re more likely to develop pelvic inflammatory disease if you had an existing pelvic infection when the IUD was inserted.
 You may need antibiotics and possibly treatment for the specific type of infection.
 An untreated pelvic infection can affect your fertility.